 Net Average Coincident Load (“Net ACL”): The effective Average Coincident Load calculated and used by the ISO for a Special Case Resource during a specific month in which a SCR Change of Status was reported for the resource or, beginning with the Summer 2014 Capability Period, an Incremental Average Coincident Load was reported for the resource.

-Net Benefits Test: The monthly calculations performed by the ISO in accordance with Section 4.2.1.9 of the ISO Services Tariff and ISO Procedures to determine the Monthly Net Benefit Offer Floor, the threshold price at which the dispatch of demand response resources meets the test required by Commission Order 745.
+Net Benefits Test: The monthly calculations performed by the ISO in accordance with Section 4.5.7.1 of the ISO Services Tariff and ISO Procedures to determine the Monthly Net Benefit Threshold, the price at which the Demand Reductions meet the test required by Commission Order 745.

 Net Congestion Rent: As defined in the ISO OATT.